Leichtes Gepäck

 Leichtes Gepäck (Light Luggage) is the fifth studio album by German band Silbermond.
 It was released on 27 November 2015 by Verschwende deine Zeit GmbH.

 Critical reception

 laut.de editor Kai Butterweck found that "the respectable musical background only represents half of the overall product.
 The other belongs to Stefanie Kloß.
-And the The Voice juror whines, whines and sighs once again.
+And The Voice juror whines, whines and sighs once again.
 Those with good stories are always the brave ones, she whispers into the microphone at the beginning of the album.
 However, it takes three runs before you are sure that you have understood everything correctly.
 Every second syllable is drawn out like chewing gum.
 It goes up and down.
 The singer's hyper-emotional organ crawls through a bubbling swamp of poetry, either cheering to the heavens or saddened to death."